 Sales from the retail segment relate to the manufacture and distribution of fresh, frozen and non-perishable food products under St-Hubert, The Keg, Swiss Chalet and Montana's brand names as well as under several private label brands.
-Retail sales are impacted by orders from franchised restaurant locations and by the volume of orders generated from retail grocery chains
+Retail sales are impacted by orders from franchised restaurant locations and by the volume of orders generated from retail grocery chains.

 Catering sales relate to food and beverage sales from Recipe's catering divisions operating under the names of The Pickle Barrel and Marigolds & Onions.
-Catering sales are impacted by the number of customer orders and the number of contracts obtained by the divisions.
+Catering sales are impacted by the number of customer orders and the number of contracts obtained by the divisions, including special sporting events.

-Sales for Retail and Catering were \$90.5 million for the 13 weeks ended March 27, 2022 compared to \$87.6 million in 2021, representing an increase of 3.3% over 2021.
-The increases were driven by increased sales to retail grocery customers.
+Sales for Retail and Catering were \$101.7 million for the 13 weeks ended June 26, 2022 compared to \$87.3 million in 2021, representing an increase of 16.5% over 2021.
+Sales for Retail and Catering were \$192.3 million for the 26 weeks ended June 26, 2022 compared to \$174.9 million in 2021, representing an increase of 9.9%.
+The increases were driven by Recipe's catering of the RBC Canadian Open in June 2022 and increased sales to retail grocery customers.